How to work with transcript records

 A download window will open, where you can:

-Upload a file by clicking on the area listing formats, or simply drag and drop the desired file from the file explorer.
+1. Upload a file by clicking on the area with the list of formats or simply drag and drop the desired file from the file explorer.

-Specify the event name, otherwise the file name will be used.
+2. Specify the event name; otherwise, the file name will be used.

-The language for speech-to-text recognition is usually determined automatically with fairly high accuracy, but you can manually specify the preferred primary language.
+3. The language for speech-to-text recognition is generally determined automatically with high accuracy, but you can manually specify the preferred primary language.

-If you know the number of speakers in advance, you can specify them to help distribute the cues more accurately.
+4. If you know the number of speakers in advance, you can specify them to help distribute the turns more accurately.

 After specifying all the parameters, click the Start button:

-Once the file is fully uploaded to the AI server, speech recognition and speaker allocation will begin immediately.
+Once the file is fully uploaded to the AI server, speech recognition and speaker assignment will begin immediately.

 Once the file is recognized, the transcript will appear in the general list.
-Click on it to edit the names of the speakers, which are labeled by default as Speaker 1, Speaker 2, and so on.
+Click on it to configure the speaker names, which are signed by default as Speaker 1, Speaker 2, and so on.

-If you are familiar with the participants, you can recall who is who by their initial remarks and assign them the appropriate names.
-To rename the speakers, click the button above the transcript.
-This will open a window for configuring access and displayed names for the participants.
+If you know the participants, you can recognize who is who from the first lines and assign them the appropriate names.
+To rename the speakers, click the /docs/ai-server/media/gui/share/en.svg button above the transcript.
+This will open a window for setting access and displaying the names of the participants who spoke:

-Click on the button next to the desired speaker and enter the required name.
-Then press the Enter key or click anywhere on the screen with the mouse — the changes will be applied immediately.
-Adjusting the names of speakers does not affect access permissions; you will need to configure everyone in the list above who should have the ability to work with the text.
+Click the /docs/ai-server/media/gui/edit_light/en.svg button next to the desired speaker and enter the required name, then press the Enter key or click anywhere on the screen—changes will be applied immediately.
+Configuring speaker names does not affect access permissions; you will need to configure in the list above everyone who should have the ability to work with the text.

-If, for any reason, a single person appears as two speakers in the transcript (for example, due to a change in microphone that made the voice sound different), you can assign the same name multiple times in the list to consolidate the remarks under one participant.
-In other words, unique labels are not a mandatory requirement.
+If, for any reason, one person appears as two speakers in the transcript (for example, the voice sounded different due to a microphone change), you can assign the same name more than once in the list, so that the comments are attributed to a single participant.
+Thus, unique signatures are not a mandatory requirement.